Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 Here it is critical that you get good sunglasses with a decent UV rating.
 Sunglasses in my opinion should always be something you have your child try on – it can be difficult or impossible to buy suitable ones online.
 Know that local stores often forget to replenish their stock of sunglasses in winter!
 In this situation, keep a good eye out for sunglasses when you’re out and about.

-Children’s sunglasses can be especially hard to find compared to adult ones, but again it’s more important that your child has something ready and available for their safety, than the “perfect look”.
+Children’s sunglasses can be especially hard to find compared to adult ones, but again it’s more important that your child has something ready and available for their safety, than the perfect look.
 For beyond the preschool years, go with a narrower-fitting women’s frame if you can’t find children’s sunglasses.
-Gas stations, pharmacies, “big box” discount stores, and supermarkets are great places to look.
+Gas stations, pharmacies, "big box" discount stores, and supermarkets are great places to look.
 Again check the UV ratings, and have your child try them on in-store before buying.

-You can find this style of pajama at The Children’s Place, Carter's, and OshKosh B'gosh.
+You can find this style of pajama at The Children’s Place and Carters/OshKosh B'gosh.
 Check reviews carefully for fit – the style is quite snug-fitting so if in doubt go one size up.
 We’ve bought ours exclusively from The Children’s Place, but only because it’s always happened to be the cheapest option at the time we’ve shopped.
 I’ve always had them last through at least two kids and usually still be in good enough condition to pass along to others after.